 The reason that this option is available was because of the concern over duplicate content – same content different URLs.
 By instructing the crawlers to ignore certain parameters, the idea was that this would reduce the potential for duplicate content.

-If you are using canonical tags you have no need to use this option as the canonical tags will take care of normalizing your URLs.
-If you’re not using canonical tags, simply enter the key element of the parameter to be ignored and click submit (then get a canonical tag project on your product roadmap so you can ignore this in the future).
+If you're using canonical tags you have no need to use this option as the canonical tags will take care of normalizing your URLs.
+If you're not using canonical tags, simply enter the key element of the parameter to be ignored and click submit (then get a canonical tag project on your product roadmap so you can ignore this in the future).

 Search engines want to be able to get as much good content from your site as possible, so they can in turn provide that content to users within the search results, but they also recognize that they don't want to harm your business while they do that.

 Bing allows you to customize their crawling pattern, so they're hitting your site the hardest when you have the least amount of traffic coming to your site.
 You can accept one of their default options or click yourself to specify the best times for you to be crawled.

 Similar to sitelinks in Google, Deep Links give your page more shelf space / visibility in the search results, by providing additional content options for users to click through to.
 These are automatically generated based on the pages that Bing deem to be the most important / relevant to users.